itsKaspar/tomato/README.md

 Shuffles all of the frames in the video

->python tomato.py -i input.avi -m overlapped -c 4 -n 2
+>python tomato.py -i input.avi -m overlap -c 4 -n 2

 Copy 4 frames taken starting from every 2nd frame.
 [1 2 3 4 3 4 5 6 5 6 7 8 7 8...]